-Mentors are available to Trial Hosts to help insure that successful trials are set up.
+Mentors are experienced and knowledgeable persons available to trial hosts to help insure that successful trials are run.
 This person is typically a very experienced Certifier or member of the Board of Directors who is fully familiar with all aspects of event planning, trial regulations, and PLTA policy.
 Mentors work closely with the Trial Committee to answer questions and supply guidance.